Celebrating Christmas in the Netherlands – traditions & food

 Besides family, we also celebrate Christmas with our friends.
 Having a nice time together combined with drinks and delicious food.

 Besides gourmet cooking, it’s also very common for the Dutch people to prepare an extensive dinner for Christmas.
 Normally, this goes in several courses and the people cook dishes which are something different than what they normally eat: a little more luxurious, special.
-I also hear a lot that the courses are divided into the family and that each person make a course (soup, main course, salad, dessert…).
+I also hear a lot that the courses are divided into the family members and that each person make a course (soup, starter, main course, salad, dessert…).

 There also are many families who go out for dinner to a restaurant.
 Restaurants are normally (almost) completely full during the Holidays so making a last-minute reservation can be quite hard.
-This year though, due to Covid-19, the restaurants in the Netherlands are closed, unfortunately… However, on a bright side: most restaurants offer a delicious Christmas menu which you can take away and enjoy at home with your loved ones.

 We also give each other presents during the Christmas days (of course we lay the presents under the Christmas tree!).
 However, the way (and on which day) we’re giving the presents differs per family.

 Some families buy a present for every person in the family, but often families draw lots.
 They buy presents only for the person they drew.
 Normally, you discuss beforehand for how many euro’s you can buy presents, so everyone gets the same at the end.
 You can make a wish list as well before the lots are drawn.
 In that way you can help and show the things you’d like to have.